sergey-emelyanov/python-project-83/README.md

 ***
 # DESCRIPTION
-web application that allows you to get metadata for seo analysis from a website page
+web application that allows You to get metadata for seo analysis from a website page

 ***